Clerkvest/Clerkvest-API/readme.md

 - Build the Project: `mvn -B package --file pom.xml -Dmaven.test.skip=true`
 - Switch to the target folder: `cd target`
 - Run the Jar: `java -jar api-<version>.jar`
-> #### Warning - Currently the dev Profile is static only.
-This is due to incompatibilities between PostgreSQL and H2
->  - Deleting
->  - Creating
->
-> of Entities fails, due to missing Sequence Generators and Delete Triggers.

 ### Prerequisites
 > Prerequisites to building and running this software